Henry Kravis: Philanthropy and public positions

 The Henry R. Kravis Prize in Nonprofit Leadership, established in 2006, identifies extraordinary leaders in the nonprofit sector, celebrates their accomplishments and shares their best practices with others.
 The prize is presented and administered by Claremont McKenna College (CMC) and Marie-Josée and Henry Kravis.
 Kravis is an alumnus and trustee of Claremont McKenna College.
 The Kravis Prize is affiliated with the Kravis Leadership Institute, a research institute at Claremont McKenna.

 Kravis also funds the Henry Kravis Leadership Institute that sponsors the Leadership Studies programs at Claremont McKenna College, and the "Henry Kravis Internships for Teachers of Color" program.
 He has also financed the construction of extensive facilities at Middlesex School (Kravis House), the Eaglebrook School (Kravis Dorm), Deerfield Academy (Kravis Arena), and The Loomis Chaffee School (Kravis Hall).

 Kravis is a benefactor and a past chairman of New York's public television station and sits on the board of the Metropolitan Museum of Art.
 A trustee of the Mount Sinai Medical Center, Henry and wife Marie-Josée Kravis donated $15 million to establish the "Center for Cardiovascular Health" as well as funding a professorship.
 They have also endowed the chair in human oncology at Memorial Sloan-Kettering Cancer Center in New York.
+In 2022, Kravis donated $100 million to Memorial Sloan Kettering Cancer Center to support the Cancer Ecosystems Project, which studies cancer relapse.
+In 2023, the foundation donated an additional $40 million to establish the Marie-Josée Kravis Center for Cancer Immunobiology at the same institution.

 Kravis previously co-chaired with Jerry Speyer the influential Partnership for New York City, founded by David Rockefeller in 1979, and now sits on its board of directors.
 He created the New York City Investment Fund, a non-profit organization to create jobs and new business in New York City.

 Kravis is a trustee of the Council on Foreign Relations in New York, chairman of Sponsors for Educational Opportunity, and was a member of the executive committee of The Business Council for 2011, 2012, 2013 and 2014.
 He has also served as chairman of The Business Council.

 Kravis co-chairs the Columbia Business School Board of Overseers where he recently pledged a gift of $100 million to support the school's new campus project and is a vice-chairman of Rockefeller University.
 The eleven-story Henry R. Kravis Hall, one of the school's two main buildings, is named after him.

+In April 2024, Kravis made a $100 million gift to support the Loomis Chaffee School's endowment.
+The gift to the school's endowment is the largest single gift ever made to Loomis Chaffee, Kravis's alma mater, and one of the largest made to an independent school in history.